scipy-lectures/scientific-python-lectures/intro/scipy.rst

 .. plot:: pyplots/odeint_damped_spring_mass.py
     :scale: 70

-There is no Partial Differential Equations (PDE) solver in scipy.
-Some PDE packages are written in Python, such as fipy_ or SfePy_.
+There is no Partial Differential Equations (PDE) solver in Scipy.
+Some Python packages for solving PDE's are available, such as fipy_ or SfePy_.

 .. _fipy: http://www.ctcms.nist.gov/fipy/
 .. _SfePy: http://code.google.com/p/sfepy/

 Fast Fourier transforms: ``scipy.fftpack``
 ----------------------------------------------